exercism/v3/languages/elixir/exercises/concept/anonymous-functions/.meta/design.md

 - Know how to write [anonymous functions][fns].
 - Know how to return a function from a function.
 - Know how to use closures in elixir.
+- Be exposed to the capture notation in the after.md

 ## Out of scope

 - pattern matching
 - function overloading

+## Prerequisites

+This exercise's prerequisites are:

+- `basics`: needs to be able to define named functions, return values

 ## Concepts